lurchmath/lde/docs/api-lde.md

    Tree, and thus the Output Tree has not been updated.
 In this case, the `details` member of the feedback object will have a brief, English phrase summarizing the problem.
+ * `"dirty loop"` - feedback of this type means that some `InputStructure` tried to mark dirty another `InputStructure` whose interpretation had already begun.
+This could lead to an infinite loop of interpretation, and thus it is disallowed, sending this feedback to help in debugging.